riya-dulepet/cs152bots/README.md

 # CS 152 - Trust and Safety Engineering

 Our Discord bot helps streamline the reporting flow that a user would have on Discord's platform.
+Our moderator focuses on hate speech on a streaming platform.

 ## User Flow Diagram